 1. Three-dimensional elements

-People are going to use three-dimensional effects to add more depth to the website and make it more realistic.
+People are going to use three-dimensional effects to add more depth to their websites to make it appear more realistic.
 The idea is to reduce the distinction between the physical and digital worlds.
-Three-dimensional effects help to make a user comfortable with the digital elements and the interactions on a website feels more natural.
+Three-dimensional effects help to make a user comfortable with the digital elements and make the interactions on a website feel more natural.

-Notice how Stripe’s payment page uses subtly three-dimensional buttons, visual elements, and menus.
-Their buttons look more prominent for these effects, and the visual style creates a sense of depth.
+Notice how Stripe’s payment page subtly uses three-dimensional buttons, visual elements, and menus.
+Their buttons look more prominent using these effects, and the visual style creates a sense of depth.

 2. Black and white palettes

 You might be wondering what’s so special about black and white.
-Black and white are opposite of each other.
+Black and white are the opposite of each other.
 On the one hand, white gives a clean and simple vibe.
 Whereas, black suggests a strong and assertive appearance.
-The combination of these brings out a conspicuous look.
+The combination of these brings out a unique look.

 The black and white palette makes us look at things differently.
 It makes the shapes and textures of a website more prominent.
 Adding a third colour to this palette will help to guide the visitor’s attention to the important areas of a page.

 Coelihack’s website can give you an idea of what we are talking about.
-The site uses pink to highlight the important clickable elements, the menu, and the newsletter form.
+The site uses pink to highlight the important clickable elements, the breadcrumbs, and the newsletter form.

 If you have used Facebook, then you are familiar with the notification and message icons at the top which displays alerts when something new happens.
 This notification is what we call micro-interaction.